joeljsv/covid19/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This a Flutter application.

-A few resources to get you started if this is your first Flutter project.
+### This is a Cvoid 19 Trcaker APP

+## updates

+# Used APIs are

+For updates in India - https://api.rootnet.in/covid19-in/stats/latest

+For Global Stats Updates :- https://api-corona.herokuapp.com/total

+For Country details Updates :- https://api-corona.herokuapp.com/